mmyytt2000/mmyytt2000.github.io/index.md

 ## Selected Publications

 \# denotes who contributed equally to the work, and \* means the corresponding author.
+For more publications, please refer to my profile on [ResearchGate](https://www.researchgate.net/profile/Yutao_Ma).

 ### Biomedical Imaging and AI-based Applications